Audi R15 TDI: Racing history

-The new vehicle was a success at the 2010 8 Hours of Le Castellet, winning five laps ahead of the next competitor Aston Martin.
+The new vehicle was a success at the 2010 8 Hours of Le Castellet, winning five laps ahead of the next competitor, Aston Martin.
 The Oreca Peugeot, which was supposedly its rival, dropped a full eight laps down the order because the airjacks failed to come off.
-Audi continue to go flat out and in the end finished ten laps ahead of the Peugeot.
+Audi continued to go flat out and, in the end, finished ten laps ahead of the Peugeot.
 Audi had now been able to achieve both the speed and reliability combination that they considered sufficient to match the Peugeot challenge for Le Mans.
-A full squad of three cars was entered for the next race which was the 2010 Spa 1000 km, finishing third (#7, behind the two Peugeots – No. 3 took first, No. 2 took second), fifth (#9) and twelfth (#8) respectively.
+A full squad of three cars was entered for the next race, which was the 2010 Spa 1000 km, finishing third (#7, behind the two Peugeots - No. 3 took first, No. 2 took second), fifth (#9), and twelfth (#8), respectively.
 Audi treated the race as a setup exercise for car configuration at Spa that would then be used for the 2010 24 Hours of Le Mans.

-The 2010 24 Hours of Le Mans race got off to a tightly contested start with Peugeot occupying the top spots (as they did for qualifying) and for a large part of the race.
-However, it was apparent throughout the race that Audi were unable to match the pace with the Peugeots, but were working according to a different race strategy.
+The 2010 24 Hours of Le Mans race got off to a tightly contested start, with Peugeot occupying the top spots (as they did for qualifying) and for a large part of the race.
+However, it was apparent throughout the race that Audi was unable to match the pace of the Peugeots and was working according to a different race strategy.
 By pushing the French manufacturer to the limit, three of the Peugeot cars experienced engine problems due to connecting rod failure towards the latter part of the race.
-With engine troubles for three of the Peugeots that forced the cars to retire before the end of the race, and an early exit by the No. 3 due to a suspension failure, the three Audis would finish 1–2–3 (the No. 9 took first, No. 8 took second and No. 7 took third), with all cars exceeding the previous distance record of 5335.313 km set in the 1971 race by Dr Helmut Marko and Gijs van Lennep: the winning No. 9 car, led by Mike Rockenfeller and two Porsche factory drivers Timo Bernhard and Romain Dumas, set not only a record-tying number of laps around Le Mans of 397 laps, but eclipsed the distance record outright at a distance of 5410.7 km.
+With engine troubles for three of the Peugeots that forced the cars to retire before the end of the race, and an early exit by the No. 3 due to a suspension failure, the three Audis would finish 1–2–3 (the No. 9 took first, the No. 8 took second, and the No. 7 took third), with all cars exceeding the previous distance record of 5335.313 km set in the 1971 race by Dr. Helmut Marko and Gijs van Lennep: the winning No. 9 car, led by Mike Rockenfeller and two Porsche factory drivers Timo Bernhard and Romain Dumas, set not only a record-tying number of laps around Le Mans of 397 laps, but eclipsed the distance record outright at a distance of 5410.7 km.